-The compensation you receive in these types of accidents depends on which driver is at fault for the accident, and certain steps must be taken to ensure that your claim is not barred.
+The compensation you receive in these types of accidents depends on which driver is at fault for the accident, and you must take certain steps to ensure that your claim is not barred.
 This post explores these topics in more detail.

 You are entitled to No-Fault Benefits even if the car accident is your fault and regardless of whether the other driver is uninsured, underinsured, or unidentified.
 Consulting with a lawyer can help ensure that you comply with notice and reporting requirements to secure your entitlement to these benefits.

 Section 20 of the Insurance (Vehicle) Act sets out how claims should proceed against uninsured or underinsured drivers when those drivers are at fault for an accident.

-If you are involved in a hit-and-run accident, taking steps such as posting an advertisement in the newspaper, signs at the accident site asking for witnesses, canvassing potential witnesses near the accident site, and reporting the accident to the police immediately and following up on their investigation, may be considered reasonable steps to learn the identity of the driver.
+If you are involved in a hit-and-run accident, taking steps such as posting an advertisement in the newspaper, signs at the accident site asking for witnesses, canvassing potential witnesses near the accident site, and reporting the accident to the police immediately and following up on their investigation may be considered reasonable steps to learn the identity of the driver.